Amazon::API - A generic base class for AWS Services

 )->invoke_api('ListQueues');

 Using Botocore metadata and the utilities in this project, you can create Perl classes that simplify calling AWS services.
-After creating service classes and shape objects from the Botocore metadata calling AWS APIs will look something like this:
+After creating service classes from the Botocore metadata calling AWS APIs will look something like this:

 use Amazon::API::SQS;